-• In addition, we emphasize investments in properties leased to tenants engaged in service-oriented or experience-based businesses, such as car washes, restaurants (primarily quick service restaurants), early childhood education, medical and dental services, convenience stores, automotive services, equipment rental, entertainment and health and fitness, as we believe these businesses are generally more insulated from e-commerce pressure than many others.
+In addition, we emphasize investments in properties leased to tenants engaged in service-oriented or experience-based businesses, such as car washes, restaurants (primarily quick service restaurants), early childhood education, medical and dental services, convenience stores, automotive services, equipment rental, entertainment and health and fitness, as we believe these businesses are generally more insulated from e-commerce pressure than many others.

 Internal Growth Through Long-Term Triple-Net Leases That Provide for Periodic Rent Escalations.
 We seek to enter into long-term (typically with initial terms of 15 years or more and tenant renewal options), triple-net leases that provide for periodic contractual rent escalations.
-As of March 31, 2021, our leases had a weighted average remaining lease term of 14.3 years (based on annualized base rent), with only 4.2% of our annualized base rent attributable to leases expiring prior to January 1, 2026, and 99.4% of our leases (based on annualized base rent) provided for increases in future base rent at a weighted average of 1.5% per year.
+As of June 30, 2021, our leases had a weighted average remaining lease term of 14.0 years (based on annualized base rent), with only 4.1% of our annualized base rent attributable to leases expiring prior to January 1, 2026, and 98.4% of our leases (based on annualized base rent) provided for increases in future base rent at a weighted average of 1.6% per year.

 Actively Manage Our Balance Sheet to Maximize Capital Efficiency.
 We seek to maintain a prudent balance between debt and equity financing and to maintain funding sources that lock in long-term investment spreads and limit interest rate sensitivity.
 We target a level of net debt that, over time, is generally less than six times our annualized adjusted EBITDAre (as defined in "Non-GAAP Financial Measures" below).
-We have access to multiple sources of debt capital, including the investment grade-rated, asset-backed bond market, through our Master Trust Funding Program, and bank debt, through our revolving credit facility, our five-year senior unsecured term loan facility and our seven-year senior unsecured term loan facility.
+We have access to multiple sources of debt capital, including the investment grade-rated, asset-backed bond market, through our Master Trust Funding Program, the investment grade-rated unsecured bond market and bank debt, through our revolving credit facility and our unsecured term loan facilities.